 The Private Rented Sector (PRS)

-Our long-term goal has been to ensure that properties in the private rented sector receive mandatory electrical safety checks.
+Our long-term policy goal has been to ensure that properties in England’s private rented sector receive mandatory electrical safety checks.
 The Government’s Housing and Planning Act was the first piece of housing legislation since 2004, and we viewed the Bill in its passage through both Houses of Parliament as a major opportunity to bring forward our key ask for five-yearly electrical safety checks in the sector.
 With significant assistance from politicians we brought forward our own amendment to the Bill which received several airings throughout its progress through Parliament.

 Electrical Fire Safety Week